redassser/487Final/README.md

   - The *brickset* generator sets the initial properties and instatiates each of the 32 brick components.
     - The boundaries of each brick are determined at instatiation using the known heights and widths.
     - The bricks are given the position of the ball and current pixel.

+## Process

+**STEPS TO GET WORKING IN VIVADO**

+**WE ALSO NEED TO ADD IMAGES AND STUFF**

+## Modifications

+This project was based off of Lab 6.

+A) The *brickmaker* component is a completely new addition, and was added at the suggestion of Professor Yett.

+B) The *bat_n_ball* component was modified to generate all of the bricks, and the coloring was modified to check for any of the bricks.

+## Summary

+The process itself was mostly a syntax and bugfixing challenge (as it usually is), since the concept and design was decided early on.

+Bryan Feighner -
+El Taylor -
+Ryan Piedrahita -